samlinux-development/ic-angular/README.md

 # Do not use ng serve in that context, because of the deploy.js script
 # which has to be executed to let Angular know about the environment variables.
 npm run start --network=local
 ```

-## Deployment to Local Replica
+## Deployment to local replica

 ```bash
 npm run deploy --network=local echo http://$(dfx canister id frontend).localhost:4943
 ```

-## Deployment to Motoko Playground
+## Deployment to Motoko playground

 ```bash
 npm run deploy --network=playground
 ```

-## Deployment to Internet Computer Mainnet
+## Deployment to Internet Computer mainnet
 Is not tested by now.
 But it should work.